hanleybrand/MeinKraft/README.md

 # MeinKraftvolles Leben*

-A minecraft mod-packish recipe for moar magic but still science.
+A minecraft mod-packish/recipe idea for moar magic but still science.

 ## Included Mods